manoloah/panicbutton_app/panic_button_flutter/README.md

 1. **Pattern Selection**:
    - Choose from various breathing patterns based on goals (calming, focus, energy)
    - Each pattern has specific inhale, hold, exhale, and relax timings
+   - The coherent_4_6 pattern is set as the default pattern

 2. **Duration Selection**:
    - Choose from 3, 5, or 10 minutes (or pattern-recommended duration)